 In 2009, COMIDA signed a restated mortgage note agreement with a bank as a guarantor with an unrelated not-for-profit corporation for an original loan amount of \$1,211,160.
 At December 31, 2013, the balance of this loan was approximately \$966,500.
 This mortgage note bore interest at 5.75% until October 1, 2012, when interest is calculated at one-month LIBOR + 350 basis points through maturity on October 1, 2014.
-The unrelated not-for-profit corporation is required to repay the loan in monthly installments of approximately \$10,000 with a final balloon payment due at maturity.
-No amounts were accrued or recognized as part of this agreement in the financial statements as COMIDA is not the primary obligor.
-The not-for-profit corporation is corporation is current on all of its payments to the bank.
+The unrelated not-for-profit corporation was required to repay the loan in monthly installments of approximately \$10,000 with a final balloon payment due at maturity.
+No amounts were accrued or recognized as part of this agreement in the financial statements as COMIDA was not the primary obligor.
+The not-for-profit corporation paid off this loan as of October 1, 2014 and COMIDA was not obligated for this debt at December 31, 2014.